TudbuT/qft/README.md

 Many people have mentioned how this is like croc.
 It isn't, because croc uses a relay that all your data is sent through.
 This is a bottleneck and also means that the relay admins are responsible for the content that is sent.
 The relay also buffers a lot of data, meaning its RAM might fill up if the sender's connection is much faster than the receiver's.
+Croc being tagged "peer-to-peer" is misleading at best and malicious at worst.

 ## [Relevant XKCD](https://xkcd.com/949)